-This service is provided by Helsinki Partners, a city-owned non-profit organisation, responsible for the strategic development and promotion of the city of Helsinki.
-The company is owned by the city and works to promote Helsinki internationally.
+This service is provided by Helsinki Partners, a city-owned non-profit organisation that works to promote Helsinki internationally.

 Helsinki Partners Ltd (Business ID 3209009-8)

 Helsinki Partners Ltd (business ID 3209009-8) (”HP” or ”Data Controller”)

 3 Name of data file

 Helsinki Partners Ltd Partner, Customer and Cooperation Partner Data File

 4 Purpose and grounds for processing personal data

 Data subject’s personal data is processed based on

 - a contract between HP and the data subject